 Tropical Storm Nestor was tracking east and has potential to bring 35 mph winds, said Collin Arnold, director of the city’s Office of Homeland Security and Emergency Preparedness.
 Cantrell had issued a state of emergency.

-Arnold said officials will need the public’s cooperation during the demolition because people will want to watch, but he urged against it.
+Arnold said officials will need the public’s cooperation during the demolition because people will want to watch, but he urged people not to do that.

 “If you are in line of sight of this, you’re too close,” Arnold said.